omorhbi/spring-2020-crystal-balboa/CONTRIBUTING.md

 ### Standup Schedule
 Standup meetings will occur from 12:20 PM - 12:35 PM on Mondays/Wednesdays/Fridays.
 They will be held in person at the NYU Bobst Library.

+### Responding To Messages
+Team members are expected to respond to team-related messages within **2 hours** of the message or their last class, whichever is later, on weekdays.
+On weekends and holidays, team members must respond by the day for requests made in the morning (before 12pm EST) or by the next morning on requests made at night (past 7pm EST).